Automorphism groups of Steiner triple systems: Introduction

 \section{Introduction}

 Mendelsohn \cite{Me} proved that any finite group $G$ is isomorphic to the automorphism group of some Steiner triple system.
-He used modifications of the Steiner triple system of points and lines of a projective space $PG(n,2)$, and hence his systems had $2^{n+1}-1$ points for some $n$.
-The same restriction on the number of points appears in a similar theorem in \cite{Ka}.
+In his proof he modified the Steiner triple system of points and lines of a projective space $PG(n,2)$, producing a system having $2^{n+1}-1$ points for some $n$.
 This leads to the natural question: what restrictions are there on the number of points of a Steiner triple system $U$ such that ${\rm Aut} U\cong G$?
-Since $G$ has to be able to act on $U$, the size of $U$ cannot be too small: \begin{theorem} If $G$ is a finite group then there is an integer $M_G$ such that$,$ for $u\ge M_G$ and $u\equiv 1$ or $3$ {\rm(mod~6),} there is a Steiner triple system $U$ on $u$ points for which ${\rm Aut} U \cong G.$ \end{theorem} It is known that $M_G=15$ when $G=1$ \cite{LR}.
+In order to admit $G$ as a group of automorphisms, $U$ cannot be too small: \begin{theorem} If $G$ is a finite group then there is an integer $M_G$ such that$,$ for $u\ge M_G$ and $u\equiv 1$ or $3$ {\rm(mod~6),} there is a Steiner triple system $U$ on $u$ points for which ${\rm Aut} U \cong G.$ \end{theorem}

+As with most theorems of this sort, the proof does not distinguish between cyclic groups and simple groups.
+It is known that $M_G=15$ when $G=1$ \cite{LR}.
 Our arguments cannot deal with such small Steiner triple systems.

-The preceding theorem is an~immediate consequence of \cite{Me} and a more general result:
+The preceding theorem is an~immediate consequence of \cite{Me} and the following more general result, which is the main theorem of this paper: